squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

  * Message-based data flow model? - something enabling both HTTP/1.1 and inline content transformation
  * '''DONE (3.1)''' Investigate HTTP server-side IPv6 support and gatewaying
  * HTTP/1.1 support
- * Transfer/Content gzip encoding (if possible)
+ * '''DONE 3.1''' Transfer/Content gzip encoding (if possible)
  * Memory and Disk storage changes
   * Split storage index lookup code to be fully asynchronous
   * Look at supporting sparse objects efficiently
   * Look at improvements for reading, writing, creating and deleting objects
   * Look at improved disk storage mechanisms for small and large object stores
-  * Improve large memory object performance
+  * '''DONE 3.0''' Improve large memory object performance

 Like the proposed Squid-2.8; these changes should be feasible within a ~3 month timeframe.
 Again, these changes both build on Squid-2.8 and provide the ability to improve functionality in the following release.